Jaga03/01_Dynamic_Web_App_for_Clothes_Printing_Business_MERN/README.md

-# 👕 Custom Clothes Printing Web Application
+# 👕 StichStudio – Custom Clothes Printing Web Application

-A fully responsive, secure, and scalable e-commerce platform developed for **Zaalima Development Pvt.
-Ltd.**, where customers can personalize apparel by uploading custom designs, preview them on product mockups, and place orders.
-Admins can manage inventory, process orders, and update delivery statuses.
-Built with the **MERN stack**, this solution combines modern UI, secure authentication, and seamless payment integration.
+A fully responsive, secure, and user-friendly e-commerce platform developed for **Zaalima Development Pvt.
+Ltd.**, where users must first log in or register to access the application.
+Customers can personalize apparel by uploading custom designs, preview them on clothing mockups, and place orders.
+Admins can manage products and update order statuses.
+Built using the **MERN Stack**, integrated with **Cloudinary** for image uploads and **Stripe** for secure payments.

 ---